A Year After Separating From Its For-Profit Colleges, Bridgepoint Education Makes Strategic Acquisition

 On March 12, Bridgepoint Education announced plans to acquire Fullstack Academy.
 Fullstack Academy is one of the longest-running coding bootcamps in the United States.
 Now, it is also appears to be the latest victim in the rapidly shifting coding academy market.
 Over the past two years, several other longstanding coding academies, including Bloc, which was once the only fully online coding academy, have been purchased by competitors.
 The Bridgepoint Education acquisition of Fullstack Academy, however, isn’t just another takeover.

 Following the acquisition, Fullstack Academy will continue to operate as it has in the past.
-Partnering with Bridgepoint Education will enable the organization to expand some of its top-ranked programs, including The Grace Hopper Program, a highly celebrated web development course for women.
+Joining Bridgepoint Education will put the organization into a position to expand some of its programs, including the celebrated Grace Hopper Program, which supports the training of women in tech.

 How the Acquisition Will Extend Bridgepoint Education’s Reach

 Officially, Bridgepoint Education says their acquisition of Fullstack Academy is solely focused on finding ways to deliver educational experiences designed to fill the needs of today’s tech pipeline.
-As Andrew Clark, CEO, Bridgepoint Education, said in a press release issued earlier this month: “When reviewing potential partners to help us reimagine the student experience via technology, we were immediately impressed with the outcomes-focused curriculum Fullstack Academy offers across its various programs and partnerships.”
-In actual fact, Bridgepoint Education has more to gain from this new acquisition.
+As Andrew Clark, Bridgepoint Education’s CEO, said in a press release issued earlier this month, Fullstack Academy immediately stood out as a strong potential partner since it will enable Bridgepoint to extend its mandate.
+In actual fact, Bridgepoint Education has a lot more to gain from this new acquisition.

 But with Fullstack Academy on board, Bridgepoint Education also gets something else that it desperately needs–credibility.
 While Bridgepoint Education has at times raised a few eyebrows in the education sector as it has flip-flopped from managing colleges to operating as an OPM, Fullstack Academy has long been one of the most respected for-profit coding schools on the market.
 A Y Combinator-backed company that has also consistently spearheaded women in tech through its Grace Hopper Program, Fullstack Academy is widely recognized as an innovative and successful edtech institution.
 On this basis, it may be precisely what Bridgepoint Education needs to better position itself for nationwide expansion as a provider of tech education and as a respected OPM.